5G – Next Generation Mobile Network

 Until 5G, speed was the primary driver and defining criterion among the Gs (2G, 3G, 4G).
 While speed will be important for 5G, the true 5G promise is much more.
 The vision of 5G is to enable the wireless network to essentially do what a fixed network can do (such as low latency and high throughput).

-5G promises to take people places they’ve never been by unlocking new experiences such as augmented realities, virtual presence, driverless cars, telemedicine and connected homes.
+5G promises to take people places they’ve never been by unlocking new experiences such as augmented reality, virtual presence, connected cars, real time activities such as gaming, and enhancing experiences such as telemedicine and connected homes.

 Evolution of 5G

 AT&T is in a unique position to support next-generation applications quickly and efficiently thanks to our Software-Defined Network, Big Data and Open Source network approach, combined with our broadband build-out commitment to millions of locations throughout the United States.

 AT&T tech trials help pave the way for future 5G industry standards for 5G, as well as allow AT&T to deliver fast speeds and high network performance.
 In labs testing, AT&T has reached speeds up to 15 Gbps with fixed wireless 5G.

 Trials test mobile and fixed wireless solutions operating in mmWave spectrum.

 5G Evolution Markets

 - Trials help accelerate commercial deployments in the 28 Ghz and 39 Ghz bands.

 - AT&T plans to launch 5G Evolution markets in Indianapolis, IN and Austin, TX offering twice the speeds of our 4G LTE network.